 In 1980, Gerald Watson was made principal keeper and Donald Graham assistant keeper.
 Graham, a graduate of the University of Saskatchewan with a master’s degree in history, had moved his family to Victoria, British Columbia on the first leg of a journey to join an agricultural co-operative in Belize.
 While in Victoria, he answered an ad for a lightkeeper job and remained in British Columbia.
 His assignments included assisting at Point Atkinson, then Lucy Island and Bonilla Island.
 He was transferred back to Point Atkinson in 1980 and remained as keeper until 1996, when the station was automated.
 He and his wife stayed on at Lighthouse Park as groundskeepers.

 During his time at Point Atkinson, he wrote two books, Keepers of the Light (1985) and Lights of the Inside Passage (1986) chronicling the British Columbia lighthouses and the lives of their keepers.
 The lighthouse community is deeply indebted to him for his substantial work.
 Mr. Graham passed away on October 8, 2003 of pancreatic cancer.
-His wife, Elaine, is currently head of the West Vancouver Historical Society’s Point Atkinson Light Station subcommittee and is working diligently to restore the structures at the station.
+His wife, Elaine, continued to live at the lighthouse until 2020, serving as head of the West Vancouver Historical Society’s Point Atkinson Light Station subcommittee and as caretaker of the park and lighthouse.
+In these roles, she worked diligently to restore the structures at the station.
 Click here to see the society’s website on the lighthouse.